manishkatyan/bbb-optimize/README.md

 Using Chrome to test: Type `chrome://webrtc-internals` in a Chrome browser.
 Reference: `https://testrtc.com/find-webrtc-active-connection/`

-For testing purpose, you can manually start coturn server as follows: `turnserver -c /etc/turnserver.conf`
+To see logs for testing purpose, you can manually start coturn server as follows: `turnserver -c /etc/turnserver.conf`

 #### 4. Set external IP in WebRtcEndpoint.conf.ini
 Edit `/etc/kurento/modules/kurento/WebRtcEndpoint.conf.ini`